ToBlick/cs101/slides/object-orientation.md

 Wouldn't it be nice if we could instead output something descriptive, like,

 ```
-The dog as a string looks like: Tobik, a 3-year-old German Shepherd
+The dog as a string looks like:  Rin Tin Tin, a 3-year-old German Shepherd
 ```

 ---